alekseyl/nested_select/ABOUT_NESTED_SELECT.md

 So you just need to define a way to deliver select_values to instance of `ActiveRecord::Associations::Preloader::Association`

 ### How preloading happens in rails >= 7.0
-To be honest ( and opinionated :) ), current preloading implementation is a kinda mess, and we need to adapt to this mess without delivering some more.
+To be honest ( and opinionated :) ), current preloading implementation is messy, and we need to adapt to this mess without delivering some more.

 Let's look at the scopes example from a specs:
 ```ruby